trimstray/nginx-admins-handbook/README.md

   > You shouldn't use HTTP compression on private responses when using TLS.

-  > I would gonna to prioritize security over performance but compression can be (I think) okay to HTTP compress publicly available static content like css or js and HTML content with zero sensitive info (like an "About Us" page).
+  > I would gonna to prioritise security over performance but compression can be (I think) okay to HTTP compress publicly available static content like css or js and HTML content with zero sensitive info (like an "About Us" page).

   > Remember: by default, NGINX doesn't compress image files using its per-request gzip module.